 Zhang Yajun, a former assistant at Christian Science Monitor’s Beijing bureau for four years, says she and her Chinese colleagues received anonymous faxes written in Chinese wishing they would commit suicide for working for a foreign news organization, amid a wave of anti-foreign media sentiment due to CNN’s allegedly distorted reports on the 2008 Tibetan riots.

-The “average lifespan” of assistants are three years, and after that most of them just quit journalism once and for all.
 It’s almost impossible for Chinese assistants to advance in foreign organizations within China’s constraints.
 They could become full-fledged reporters in Chinese news organizations—but that comes with a whole different set of restrictions including censorship and self-censorship.
 Richburg says the “average lifespan” of assistants is three years, and after that most of them quit journalism.
 “What do you do then?
 Do you go work for Global Times or China Daily?
 You are not going to be satisfied once you’ve been working at the top levels of Western journalism,” he says, referring to two state-run publications.